cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Exactly.
 A casual thief would have dragged it—leaving an uneven trail.
 The absence of such marks indicates planning, precision... and intent."

-Holmes’s gaze swept the study, his keen eyes flickering to the large bookcase against the far wall.
-His fingers traced along the wood before he pressed lightly against one edge.

-A faint shift—almost imperceptible—responded beneath his touch.

-"Interesting," he murmured.
-He adjusted his grip, then, as if deciding against further investigation, he straightened.
-"Not yet, Watson."

-I raised an eyebrow.
-"You suspect something?"

-"I suspect many things, but I require proof."
+Holmes ran his fingers along the dark wood paneling… "Curious," he murmured.
+"There's a… subtle unevenness here."

+"Unevenness?"
+I asked.

+Holmes shrugged slightly.
+"A possibility.
+But I need to confirm something first.
+Come, Watson, I require a specific volume from the library.
+A treatise on Elizabethan architecture, if I recall correctly."

 He turned to Lady Blackwood.
 "Does the house have a library?"